fqantonio/GoingInductive/README.md

 # KEYWORDS

-**`Inductive learning strategy`** - the learning flux starts by facts, experiences and real problems and move towards knowledge and a conceptual mental model;
+**`Inductive learning strategy`** - the learning flow starts by facts, experiences and real problems and move towards knowledge and a conceptual mental model;

 **`4C/ID`** - instructional design approach for complex learning.
 It provides guidelines for the analysis of real-life tasks and the transition into a blueprint for an educational program.

 **`Direct Instruction`** - Principles of Instruction that prescribe a cycle of instruction consisting of activation, demonstration, application, and integration ([^???]Merril, 2007);

-**`Learning Flux`** - longitudinal (temporal) map with sequenced activities organized in time, by complexity and loical learning coherence;
+**`Learning flow`** - longitudinal (temporal) map with sequenced activities organized in time, by complexity and loical learning coherence;

 **`Statistical Non-parametric Inference`** -  statistical techniques that use data to test if two sample came from the same non-normality distribution;